phalcon-orphanage/docs/en/controllers.md

 ## Overview
 A controller is a class that contains business logic for an application.
 It is also responsible for executing the requests from users.
 Controllers have methods called _actions_ that contain such business logic and handle user requests.

-An action is any public class in a controller with the `Action` suffix.
+An action is any public method in a controller with the `Action` suffix.
 These _actions_ are accessible by a URL and are responsible for interpreting the request and creating the response.
 Usually responses are in the form of a rendered view, but there are other ways to create responses as well.

 Controllers in Phalcon **must** have the suffix `Controller` in their file and class name and **must** extend the [Phalcon\Mvc\Controller][mvc-controller] class.